junihh/bloggen/README.md

         site_title = 'My anime blog'
     )

-You can also do this if you want to compile multiple projects.
+You can also do this if you want to compile multiple projects:

     coolblog = Bloggen()
     coolblog.make(